Baudette–Rainy River International Bridge

 The Baudette – Rainy River International Bridge is an international bridge connecting Rainy River, Ontario, Canada, with Baudette, Minnesota, United States, across the Rainy River.

 The bridge marks the western terminus of Ontario Highway 11 (as Atwood Avenue) and the northern terminus of Minnesota State Highway 72 (International Drive).
-The bridge is owned by Ontario and Minnesota, and is managed by MTO (with funding from the Government of Canada) and MnDOT, respectively.
+The bridge is jointly owned by Ontario and Minnesota, and is managed by MTO (with funding from the Government of Canada) and MnDOT, respectively.
 The bridge carries 2 lanes of traffic and a 1.8 m sidewalk for pedestrian traffic.
-Customs plazas are located on both side of the bridge.
+Customs plazas are located on both sides of the bridge.

 Downriver from the bridge is Baudette-Rainy River Rail Bridge, built in 1901 for Ontario and Rainy River Railway and now used by CN Rail.

 Replacement

-A new replacement bridge has been completed and opened to traffic in October 2020.
-Destruction of the old structure has begun and is expected to be completed by fall 2021 when a Grand opening celebration and ribbon cutting ceremony for the new bridge will take place.
+A new replacement bridge was completed and opened to traffic in October 2020.
+Destruction of the old structure was expected to be complete by fall 2021.
+A virtual celebration of the bridge's completion took place on 28 October, 2020.